daa543/Dockerized-Web-Application-with-Database-/README.md

 - Create a docker-compose.yml file that includes the specifications for both containers.
 - Configure the necessary environment variables, ports, and volumes in the docker compose.yml file.
 - Make sure the web server container can communicate with the database container.

+# To run the code in docker
+1. command to build an image: docker-compose build

+2. command to build containers: docker-compose up